dimosr/Parallel_Programming/README.md

 that the data are first copied in the shared memory of the GPU and then used from there for the rest execution.

+## Compilation & Execution
+make        #make DEBUG=0, if you want to test performance-time ./gpuinfo   #to take information about your GPU export KERNEL=4
+./apsp_main 4096        #execute the algorithm in GPU using 4 kernels